troperville

 Anime

-• In a (somewhat) more lighthearted example, according to the commentary on episode 19, they really threw (or pretended to throw) a teacup at Aaron Dismuke's face in order to get his reaction (as Edward hits a teacup and it hits Al in the show).
-Not sure how much they were kidding, but when asked, Aaron said it bothered him, but was "really inspiring, though."
+• In a (somewhat) more lighthearted example, according to the commentary on episode 19, they really threw (or pretended to throw) a teacup at Aaron Dismuke's face in order to get his reaction (as Edward throws a teacup and it hits Al in the show).
+Not sure how much they were kidding, but when asked, Aaron said it bothered him, but it was also "really inspirational, though."

-• During the dubbing of Gundam SEED, Kira's voice actor Matt Hill actually asked the vocal director to kick him in the crotch to make his crying sound authentic.
+• During the dubbing of Mobile Suit Gundam SEED, Kira's voice actor Matt Hill actually asked the vocal director to kick him in the crotch to make his crying sound authentic.
 Fans more than appreciate his dedication, especially since it worked (and was head and shoulders above Soichiro Hoshi's "dying horse" crying).
+Similarly, in Mobile Suit Gundam Wing, Scott McNeil's Big "NO!" was achieved when he thought back to the most painful moment in his life, when his wife accidentally knocked over his motorcycle with the family minivan.

-• Code Geass: Yukana was never told her character (C.C.) was gonna die in the first episode.
-In fact, nobody knew how long their character was going to last throughout the first season, so much of their death cries were probably real (don't fire me!).
+• Code Geass: Yukana was never told her character (C.C.) was going to die in the first episode.
+In fact, nobody knew how long their character was going to last throughout the first season, so much of their death cries were real.

 • Writer Gen Urobuchi and director Akiyuki Shinbo went right for the jugular with their cast in Magical Girl Deconstruction Puella Magi Madoka Magica, not telling them beforehand how harsh things would get.
 It was especially hard for Emiri Katou, who ended up playing the alleged main villain.